Max Dana - Blog

 ‘Rendezvous’: Claude Lelouch’s insane sprint across Paris

-How did I forget to mention ‘Rendezvous’?
-I enjoy gun scenes in movies (From Scarface to Smokin’ Aces: the art of the gun scene) and also car chases (Car chases in movies: Bullitt, Terminator 2, Mad Max 2…).
-That was two years ago, when I shared with you my favorites car chases scenes in Terminator 2: Judgment Day, Thelma & Louise, The Blues Brothers, Mad Max 2: The Road Warrior, The French Connection, Grindhouse/Death Proof but also in The Fast and the Furious, Ronin, Taxi, Gone in 60 Seconds.
-And last but not least, Bullitt (Steve McQueen: Bullitt chase scene GPS tracked).
-In fact I didn’t really forget to mention Claude Lelouch‘s ‘Rendezvous’ short movie because it doesn’t really feature a car chase scene, although it is definitely one of the most famous motoring footage of all time.
+How could I forget to mention Rendezvous?
+I’m a fan of great gunfight scenes in movies (From Scarface to Smokin’ Aces: the art of the gun scene) and, of course, high-octane car chases (Car chases in movies: Bullitt, Terminator 2, Mad Max 2…).
+About two years ago, I shared some of my favorite car chase scenes, covering films like Terminator 2: Judgment Day, Thelma & Louise, The Blues Brothers, Mad Max 2: The Road Warrior, The French Connection, Grindhouse/Death Proof, and modern classics like The Fast and the Furious, Ronin, Taxi, and Gone in 60 Seconds.
+And let’s not forget the legendary chase in Bullitt (Steve McQueen: Bullitt chase scene GPS tracked).

 Related Posts